LEIVC/Go-Food-Yourself/README.md

 ## *Create a dish based off of what you have!*
 ### Motivation:
 *The classic scenario of  being left with random ingredients and no discernible outcome for a meal.<br>This can have an adverse effect on one’s nutrition & meal quality.<br>
-*Roughly one third of the food produced in the world for human consumption every year— approximately 1.3 billion tons — gets lost or wasted.<br>
+*Roughly one third of the food produced in the world for human consumption <br>every year— approximately 1.3 billion tons — gets lost or wasted.<br>
 ### Concept
 *Create an app that generates recipes based off selections & inputs.<br>
 *Generated lists for ingredients<br>